MSCoD: An Enhanced Bayesian Updating Framework with Multi-Scale Information Bottleneck and Cooperative Attention for Structure-Based Drug Design: 2 Materials and methods

 \subsection{\textbf{2.3 Molecular Generation Process}}

-The molecular generation process in MSCoD is fundamentally grounded in Bayesian updating theory.
-Specifically, in Bayesian inference, a prior distribution is iteratively refined into a posterior distribution through the systematic incorporation of new evidence.
-Within our framework, the model maintains a prior belief over ligand structures, which is updated to a posterior as new evidence from protein-ligand interactions is incorporated.
+The molecular generation process in MSCoD is fundamentally grounded in Bayesian updating theory~\citep{qu2024molcraft}.
+In Bayesian inference, a prior distribution is iteratively refined into a posterior by systematically incorporating new evidence.
+Within our framework, the model maintains a prior belief over ligand structures, which is updated to a posterior distribution as evidence from protein-ligand interactions is incorporated.

 Specifically, ligand candidates are generated based on the current model parameters and protein binding site, modeling the prior distribution of compatible molecules.
 The compatibility between generated ligands and the protein environment provides evidence to update the model parameters, forming the posterior distribution.
 This iterative Bayesian updating links the candidate ligand generation and model refinement throughout the molecular generation process.